Search tips

 By default, the search engine locates pages which have all of the words you

-But you can modify the search behavior in several ways:
+You can modify the search behavior in several ways:

 - Phrase search